 Hot, hot, hot – hot chocolate.
 I couldn’t resist the reference to the Polar Express!
 Slow down and be aware in the kitchen.
 Accidents happen - burns and spills happen when we are rushing and when the kitchen is full of people.
 Take your time preparing and moving hot foods and liquids.
 Be very aware of where your children are, or maybe you can assign someone else to entertain them outside of the kitchen if you are in charge of your holiday meal.

 Along the same lines, children don’t know that tablecloths aren’t stationary – all they see is something on which they can pull up.
 The next thing you may hear is the crash of china and silver, or the screams of pain if they are burned by food placed on top of the tablecloth or an overhanging runner on a sideboard buffet.
 You may want to skip on the tablecloths and runners and use placemats and doilies for the time being.
 They will grow up and you will deck out your holiday table again some day.

-I close with this thought today: you may have seen my posts about pregnancy and child loss.
+I close with this thought today: you may have seen our past posts about pregnancy and child loss.
 As much as holidays are a time of joy, they are also a time of amplified sorrow for families grieving the passing of a loved one.
-I invite you to take some time this season to say a prayer for those families that have lost a loved one this year, especially those whom have had their children called to heaven.
-Their loss is ever present as they watch other families enjoy the holidays and wonder what place their child in heaven may have played in their own holiday traditions.
+I invite you to take some time this season to say a prayer for those families that have lost a loved one this year, especially those whom have had their children called to the next journey.
+Their loss is ever present as they watch other families enjoy the holidays and wonder what place their child may have played in their own holiday traditions.